open-source-labs/dbSpy/README.md

 8. **User Sessions:** Sign up/Log in securely with either Google OAuth or JWTs/Bcrypt

-9. **Save/Load:** Store and reload recent database sessions through your user account
+9. **Save/Load:** Store and reload recent database sessions through your user account *CURRENTLY UNDER UPDATE*

 10. **Dark Mode:** Visual settings to provide a more comfortable viewing experience in low-light environements